 Game play takes around 60 minutes, and you can play with 2-5 players.
 The player with the most points at the end of the game (complete routes + points from tracks + longest route) wins.

 Purchase Ticket to Ride on Amazon HERE.

-If you don’t have Chess in your educational board game, get a copy right now!
+If you don’t have a Chess set in your educational board game collection, get a copy right now!